joetifa2003/weaver/slides/slides.md

 ## Functions

-Functions are the core of the language, they are "first class", that is they can be passed around and used as values.
+Functions are first class, they can be passed around and used as values.

 There are no special syntax for functions, you just assign a function value to a variable and call it.